anacidre/AngularWorkshop/Step 4: Data Binding.md

 </div>
 <app-total-order></app-total-order>
 ```
-We can see that we areusing interpolation ` {{coffee.price}}` to access the price of the coffee.
+We can see that we are using interpolation ` {{coffee.price}}` to access the price of the coffee.
 We have seen interpolation in previous steps already.

-The target will be the onClick method that is defined in the coffee-menu.component.ts
+The target will be the onClick method that is defined in the coffee-menu.component.ts.
+So let's add that before our construtor

 ```
 onClick(index) {